ronen567/just-the-docs/docs/optimizations.md

-Now, as for answering the second drawback, i.e. avoiding the learning rate hyperparameter selection, the algorithm replaces \\(\alpha\\) by the root suare of the exponentially decaying sum of squared past update values, i.e :
+Now, as for answering the second drawback, i.e. avoiding the learning rate hyperparameter selection, the algorithm replaces \\(\alpha\\) by the root suare of the exponentially decaying windowed sum of squared past update values, i.e :

 #### Exponentially decaying sum of squared past update values